shawnsoltesz/JurassicPark/README.md

   -Use LINQ OrderBy and ThenBy function to arrange dinosaurs based on {Date.Time} stamp when dinosaur was created -If there are no dinosaurs in the collection, Console.WriteLine "There are no dinosaurs in our collection."
 - Return to menu

-If the user selects (Q)uit

-- Console.WriteLine "Have a roarin' great day at Jurrasic Zoo!"
-- Terminate and close application